 1. Camco Standard Portable Travel Toilet

 The easy to install Camco toilet comes in a 2.5 gallon flush tank or removable 5.3 gallon tank.
-Made for RVs, the toilet is made from solid materials and can be used on boats and during other outdoor activities.
+Made for RV, the toilet is made from solid materials and can be used on boats and during other outdoor activities.

-The flush is of the bellow style and latches on the side ensures the toilet is always secure.
+The flush is of the bellow style and latches on the side ensures the RV toilet is always secure.
 Odors and leakage are common problems with toilets but not here as the slide valve prevents both from occurring.

 The Camco is constructed from polyurethane so it’s sturdy and lightweight.
 It supports up to 330 lbs but it only weighs 11 lbs.
-Its light weight and compact dimensions – 16.38H x 13.75W x 16.13D inches – make it ideal for RVs.
+Its light weight and compact dimensions – 16.38H x 13.75W x 16.13D inches – make it ideal for RV.

 With the upper half of the flush tank you get a freshwater capacity of 2.5 gallons, and the its waste holding storage is 5.3 gallons.
 The upper and lower tanks have handles for convenient transportation.
-For RVs and camping in general, you’ll need a comfortable and portable toilet, and that is exactly what you get here.
+For RV and camping in general, you’ll need a comfortable and RV portable toilet, and that is exactly what you get here.

 - 2.5 gallon flush tank, 5.3 gallon holding tank